 - Mini-programs are popular in China: Also known as sub-applications, these are small apps that run natively on larger platforms.
 Being part of another app allows them to run faster.
 Tencent and WeChat are examples of apps that host sub-applications.

 This is another mature APAC market, offering the world’s third-largest market for app store spending at $14 million.
-Naoki Sassa, Country Manager (Japan) at Adjust explain,s “The smartphone as a desktop replacement is on the way.
+Naoki Sassa, General Manager (Japan) at Adjust explains “The smartphone as a desktop replacement is on the way.
 It’s a trend that’s showing in lifestyle apps, such as food delivery and shopping that’s a golden goose for advertisers looking to move into Japan.”
 The most downloaded app categories in Japan include video streaming (63.5%), weather (60.7%), communication (60.5%) and SNS (59.7%).